NEITI queries low revenue contribution from solid minerals sector - New Telegraph

-The Nigeria Extractive Industries Transparency Initiative (NEITI), has said considering the abundant minerals resources in the country, the low revenue from the solid minerals sector as contribution to the economy was unacceptable.
+The Nigeria Extractive Industries Transparency Initiative (NEITI) has said considering the abundant minerals resources in the country, the low revenue from the solid minerals sector as contribution to the economy is unacceptable.

-Executive Secretary of NEITI, Dr. Orji Ogbonnaya Orji, had queried the contributions from the sector while playing host to members of Executive of the Miners Association of Nigeria (MAN) led by its President, Alhaji Kabiru Muhammed.
+Executive Secretary of NEITI, Dr. Orji Ogbonnaya Orji, had queried the contributions from the sector while playing host to members of the executive of the Miners Association of Nigeria (MAN) led by its President, Alhaji Kabiru Muhammed.

 He said: “From findings of NEITI’s audits reports, mining sector currently contribute less than one percent to the country Gross Domestic Product (GDP).
 This is unacceptable, considering quantum and variety of minerals resource spread all over Nigeria.